nrwl/nx/docs/shared/react-tutorial/1-code-generation.md

 {% /side-by-side %}

-We should now be able to see all four required projects:
+You should now be able to see all four projects of our design:

 - `store` in `apps/store`
 - `admin` in `apps/admin`